WillSams/example-deportivo-carolina/README.md

 - Add CI/CD w/ CircleCI.
 - Create deployment container and ship it AWS Elastic Container Registry.

-For an abandoned KeystoneJS 4.0 example abandoned March 2019, see the `abandoned` branch.
+For a KeystoneJS 4.0 example abandoned March 2019, see the `abandoned` branch.

 ## Pre-requisites